View Space: Learning Representation across Arbitrary Graphs: Introduction

+While feature heterogeneity is a key obstacle, it is a general characteristic of numerical datasets.
+Tabular foundation models address this challenge by training on synthetic data to generalize across arbitrary feature spaces and by modeling Bayesian inference from labeled samples~\cite{mullertransformers, hollmanntabpfn, hollmann2025accurate}.
+However, these models do not incorporate graph structure and remain limited to high-dimensional raw features, which are common in graph datasets~\cite{shchur2018pitfalls, yang2023pane}.

+In this work, we take an orthogonal approach unique to graph-structured data.
+While feature spaces vary, all graphs share a universal property: connectivity.
+We show that graph structure induces a distinct representational axis beyond features, which we formalize as the \emph{view space}.
+By encoding graphs as fixed-size \emph{view vectors}, the view space provides a standardized interface for learning across graphs with heterogeneous features.
+Our contributions are as follows: \begin{enumerate}[leftmargin=2em, topsep=0pt, itemsep=0pt] \item We formalize the \emph{fully inductive node representation learning} (FI-NRL) problem, where a model maps arbitrary graphs to node representations (\Cref{sec:ugrl}). \item We introduce the \emph{view space}, a novel representational axis for graphs that provides a unified space for learning over arbitrary graphs (\Cref{sec:view_space}). \item We propose a parametric mapping \emph{Graph View Transformation} (GVT) and analyze its representational power relative to aggregations in \acp{GNN} (\Cref{sec:understanding}). \item We present \emph{Recurrent GVT} (RGVT), a practical realization of FI-NRL for node classification (\Cref{sec:recurrent_gvt}). \end{enumerate}

-We evaluate RGVT on node classification by pretraining it on OGBN-Arxiv \citep{hu2020open} and transferring it to 27 benchmark datasets spanning diverse sizes, domains, and feature types.
-Frozen RGVT backbone with a lightweight per-dataset predictor, the model outperforms GraphAny~\citep{zhaofully} on 26 out of 27 benchmark datasets, achieving an average gains of +8.93\%.
-Furthermore, RGVT surpasses 12 \acp{GNN}, despite each being individually tuned and trained for its target dataset.
-These results demonstrate that learning in the view space is not only theoretically grounded but also practically effective for \revised{fully inductive node representation learning (FI-NRL)}.
+For evaluation, we pretrain RGVT on OGBN-Arxiv \citep{hu2020open} and transfer it to 27 node classification benchmarks spanning diverse feature specifications.
+Only with a lightweight predictor, RGVT outperforms GraphAny \citep{zhaofully} on 26 out of 27 benchmarks, achieving an average gain of +8.93\%, and surpasses 12 \acp{GNN} by at least +3.30\%, despite each being individually tuned and trained for its target dataset.
+These results establish the view space as a principled and practical foundation for learning across graphs with heterogeneous feature spaces.